timhedge-outsystems/nfc_mabs10/README.md

 ### Parameters

-- __onSuccess__: (Optional) The callback that is called when sharing stops.
+- **onSuccess**: (Optional) The callback that is called when sharing stops.
-- __onFailure__: (Optional) The callback that is called if there was an error.
+- **onFailure**: (Optional) The callback that is called if there was an error.

 ### Description

 Function `nfc.erase` erases a tag by writing an empty message.
 Will format unformatted tags before writing.

-This method *must* be called from within an NDEF Event Handler.
+This method _must_ be called from within an NDEF Event Handler.

 ### Supported Platforms

 - Android
-- BlackBerry 7

 ## nfc.handover